SetProtocol/set-protocol-v2/README.md

 Set Protocol V2 has undergone several audits.
 For more information see https://index-coop.gitbook.io/index-coop-community-handbook/protocols/security-and-audits

+We have also audited recent changes  and additions to the protocol post-fork.

 ## Vulnerability Reporting ##

 If you believe you’ve found a security vulnerability in one of our contracts or platforms, we encourage you to submit it through our [ImmuneFi Bug Bounty][32] program.